shaheen-e-iqbaal/My_Learnings/Java Learning/Stream() API.md

 -> once a terminal operation is applied on a stream, that stream gets consumed, means, that stream can't be reused.

 -> Intermediate operations are lazy, it means they will be applied once the terminal operation gets applied.
+Intermediate operations returns new stream.

 -> parallelStream is faster than normal stream as it performs operations concurently.